Rashed440/Codeforces-section-A/README.md

 # Codeforces-section-A
-this is only for A category probles
+this is only for A category problems